h38464874b/Algebraic-Geometry-Hartshorne/README.md

 I am a student at the University of Arizona.

-This repository contains my solutions to selected exercises from *Algebraic Geometry* by Robin Hartshorne.
+This repository contains my attempts to selected exercises from *Algebraic Geometry* by Robin Hartshorne.
 Don't quote me on anything!

 # Chapter 1
 - 1.2, 1.3, 1.6, 1.7, 1.8, 1.9, 1.10